jcmartinezmori/jcmartinezmori_old.github.io/resources/academic-website.md

 *Be sure to replace the `mrlucasch.github.io` with your github page address.
 Make sure to leave `/$1`*

-4. Change the permissions on the .htaccess file:
+4.Change the permissions on the .htaccess file:

 ```
 chown CS_USERNAME .htaccess
 chmod 644 .htaccess
 ```

 *Replace `CS_USERNAME` with your cs id.*

 # Displaying your research papers on your website.